mrxk/dev-env/README.md

-  rebuild     Rebuild dev-env images in the current directory rm          Remove dev-env containers in the current directory rmi         Remove dev-env containers and their associated images in the current directory run         Run a command via bash in a run dev-env container in the current directory spawn       Start a spawn dev-env container in the current directory stop        Stop a spawned dev-env container in the current directory
+  rebuild     Rebuild dev-env images in the current directory rm          Remove dev-env containers in the current directory rmi         Remove dev-env containers and their associated images in the current directory run         Run a command via sh in a run dev-env container in the current directory spawn       Start a spawn dev-env container in the current directory stop        Stop a spawned dev-env container in the current directory